International Pet and Animal Transportation Association

 ANALYZE THEIR WEBSITE:

-It seems that more and more scammers are now copying legitimate IPATA websites, including IPATA logos, member logos and of course much of the wording and even the testimonials.
+It seems that more and more scammers are now copying legitimate IPATA members' websites, including IPATA logos, member logos, and of course much of the wording and even the testimonials.
 If their website indicates that they are a member of IPATA, please look up their company name on our website.
-There are several companies whose websites claim to be a member of IPATA but they are not members nor have they ever been.
-If you cannot find the company listed, then send an email to and we will confirm whether they are a member or not.
+If you cannot find the company listed, please send an email to and we will confirm whether they are a member or not.

 Look for misspelled words in their email address. i.e., or